Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

 Once you register an application, you can map app role and groups.

-1. Go to Azure AD portal and select "Enterprise Applications".
+1. Go to Microsoft Entra admin center and select "Enterprise Applications".
 1. Select created application from the list.
 1. Select "Users and groups" menu.
 1. Click "Add user/group".